Computer Science

 The Genotype

 As aforementioned, a genotype is the representation of an individual.
-Just as DNA can for humans, knowing the genotype can give you all the information one might need to determine the characteristics of an individual.
+Just as DNA does for humans, knowing the genotype can give you all the information one might need to determine the characteristics of an individual.

 Because a genotype must be acted upon a crossover and mutation operator, there are few common choices for genotypes:

-• Vectors[1].
+- Vectors[1].
 A vector is common because crossover is trivial, take elements from the two genotypes to create a new individual.
 Mutation is also trivial, pick random elements in vector, and mutate them.
 Often, for a complex enough individual, a vector of bits is used[2].

-• Matrices.
+- Matrices.
 Same as a vector, but with multiple dimensions.

-• Float-Point or Real Numbers.
+- Float-Point or Real Numbers.
 This one is tricky, but commonly used.
 There are a plethora of ways to recombine two numbers: average of the two numbers, bit manipulation, binary encoding crossover.
 Same can be said for mutation: adding a random value to the number, bit manipulation with a random value, or bit flipping in binary encoding.
 It should be noted that some of these introduce biases, and one should account for them.

-• Trees.
+- Trees.
 Some problems can be easily broken down into trees (like an entire programming language can be broken down into a parse tree).
 Crossover is trivial, swap a random subtree with another.
 Mutation, however, is often not used; this is because the crossover itself acts as a mutation operator.

 Next, our genotype must be initialized to some random values.
 Our initial population is seeded with said randomly-generated individuals, and with a good distribution, they will cover a large portion of the genotype space.